rotexsoft/slim-skeleton-mvc-app/documentation/MOVIE_CATALOG_APP_WALK_THROUGH.md

         classes which are direct sub-classes of `\Slim3MvcTools\Controllers\BaseController`.
         These default handlers will not be able to take advantage of the `preAction()` and `postAction(..)` implementations in `\MovieCatalog\Controllers\MovieCatalogBase`,
-        that's why we are making `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler`
-        our HTTP 404, 405 and 500 error handler.
+        that's why we will be later making `\MovieCatalog\Controllers\HttpNotAllowedNotFoundServerErrorHandler` our HTTP 404, 405 and 500 error handler.

     * Also note that the methods below can be overridden in